 Insofar as it's supposed to serve as evidence that Huma Abedin participated in a Satanic ritual involving the mutilation of a child, then, the video is demonstrably a hoax.
 However, that hasn't stopped social media users from trying to find other imagery in the video to support the "snuff film" thesis, though the results — even with the addition of visual aids — remain laughably incomprehensible:

-In point of fact, there appears to be some disagreement among conspiracy theorists as to whether the two-minute YouTube clip and the much-ballyhooed “Frazzledrip” video are even one and the same.
-Some claim the YouTube video is only a teaser, and that somewhere a full-length version exists which — if and when it is made public — will finally expose Hillary Clinton for the murderous Satanic pedophile ringleader she truly is.
-Others suspect “Frazzledrip” may not really exist — that it’s actually a deep-state prank meant to make them look foolish.
+In point of fact, there appeared to be some disagreement among conspiracy theorists as to whether the two-minute YouTube clip and the much-ballyhooed "Frazzledrip" video were even one and the same.
+Some claimed the YouTube video was only a teaser, and that somewhere a full-length version existed, which if and when it were made public — would finally expose Hillary Clinton for the murderous Satanic pedophile ringleader she truly is.
+Others suspect "Frazzledrip" may not really exist, that the persona is actually a deep-state prank meant to make them look foolish.

-We were only able to find one other probable contender for the title of “the real Frazzledrip video,” and though we’ve not been able to vet its authenticity, we include it here so interested parties can make up their own minds (caution, the linked content may not be suitable for all viewers):
+We were only able to find one other probable contender for the title of "the real Frazzledrip video," and though we've not been able to vet its authenticity, we include it here so interested parties can make up their own minds (caution, the content linked below, with our sincere apologies, may not be suitable for all viewers):

 — Jeff Adams (@gonetobeans) April 15, 2018